Individual rights: dataprotection.ie/individuals

 - Rights in relation to automated decision making.
 Data subjects have the right not to be subjected to processing which is wholly automated and which produces legal effects or otherwise which significantly affects them, and which is intended to evaluate certain personal matters, such as creditworthiness or performance at work, unless one of a number of limited exceptions applies.

 - The right to request erasure of personal data.
 Under certain circumstances a data subject has the right to request the erasure of their personal data.

-Maynooth University has reviewed and updated existing policies and created new policies policies and procedures to ensure they cover all the rights individuals now have under the new legislation.
+Maynooth University has reviewed and updated existing policies and created new policies policies and procedures to ensure they cover all the rights that individuals now have under the new legislation.